 The Reality

-What Actually Supports Dental Health:
+What Actually Works for Dental Health:

-- Daily tooth brushing with cat-specific toothpaste.
+- Daily brushing: Use a cat-specific enzymatic toothpaste.

 The Verdict: